Raltegravir chewable tabletsPronunciation

 - Raltegravir chewable tablets may improve immune system function.
 This may reveal hidden infections in some patients.
 Tell your doctor right away if you notice symptoms of infection (eg, fever, sore throat, weakness, cough, shortness of breath) after you start raltegravir chewable tablets.

 - Raltegravir chewable tablets is not a cure for HIV infection.
 Patients may still get illnesses and infections associated with HIV.
 Remain under the care of your doctor.

 - Do not change your dose or stop taking raltegravir chewable tablets or any other medicine for HIV without checking with your doctor.

-- Do not change between raltegravir chewable tablets and the tablet doseform without talking to your doctor.
+- Do not change between raltegravir chewable tablets and the tablet or oral suspension doseforms without talking to your doctor.

 - Serious and sometimes fatal skin reactions, including Stevens-Johnson syndrome and toxic epidermal necrolysis, and allergic reactions have been reported in some patients taking raltegravir chewable tablets.
 Contact your doctor right away if you develop blisters or sores in the mouth; fever; general ill feeling; muscle or joint aches; rash, including red, swollen, blistered, or peeling skin; red or swollen eyes; severe tiredness; trouble breathing; swelling of the mouth or face; symptoms of kidney problems (eg, decreased urination); or symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, severe or persistent nausea or vomiting, stomach pain, yellowing of the eyes or skin).

 - This product contains phenylalanine.
 If you must have a diet that is low in phenylalanine, check with your doctor or pharmacist before you take raltegravir chewable tablets.